-If an employee does disclose a disability, the employer must work with the employee to gather and consider relevant information to determine next steps.
+If an employee does disclose a disability, the employer has an obligation to work with the employee to gather and consider relevant information to determine next steps in order to provide appropriate accommodation.
 These might include a temporary leave, support for treatment, and an accommodation plan (see below).